hjhjdev/medusa-plugin-r2/README.md

 ## Features

-- Supports using specifying two separate buckets: one public and one private
+- Supports specifying two separate buckets: one public and one private
 - Supports specifying a global prefix in the provider options
 - Supports specifying a prefix on a per-file basis by adding prefix: 'example/' in the file DTO